 Take some time to reflect on these strategies and insights.

 In a nutshell, finding your path in life is simply done by following your heart and intuition.
-The external world and business, marketing, sales and making money are driven by the Suit or mind, when finding your path, don’t use your mind, use your heart, have trust and faith in life, this is how you align both your internal and external self.
+The external world and business, marketing, sales, and making money are driven by the mind, when finding your path, don’t use your mind, use your heart, have trust and faith in life, this is how you align both your internal and external self.

 There are people who live their life only based on goals and expectations, that’s not where you want to go.
 It’s ok to be successful but if that’s not in line with who you are you will not be happy.
 You may burn out and feel lonely.
 You want to live a life true to yourself and that is to find YOUR way, the way of your heart, all you need to do is to learn to listen.

-The journey of life is the journey towards self-realization, in order to close that gap you need to close the gap between your external world, your SUIT and your internal world.
+The journey of life is the journey towards self-realization, in order to close that gap you need to close the gap between your external world, and your internal world.
 To do that you will need need to find your path in life so go ahead and take action today.

 About the Author